Giulia Segatori: Senior

 In 2021, she started competing as a member of Italian National reserve group.
 Since 2023, she has competed as a member of the Centro Sportivo Aeronautica Militare.
 That year, she debuted at her first World Cup in Palaio Faliro, Greece, replacing Agnese Duranti for a short time.
 She and her teammates Alessia Maurelli, Martina Centofanti, Daniela Mogurean, Laura Paris and Alessia Russo won silver medal in 5 Hoops and gold in 3 Ribbons and 2 Balls.
 In April, they competed at Sofia World Cup and won gold medal in 5 Hoops final.

 In 2025, she became a part of the new national group, since the girls from 2024 Paris Olympics team retired.
 In April, she and Alexandra Naclerio, Serena Ottaviani, Laura Golfarelli, Sofia Sicignano and Chiara Badii competed at World Cup Baku where they took 6th place in group All-around and 6th place in both apparatus finals.
 In May, they competed at the 2025 European Cup in Baku and won gold medal in 5 Ribbons and bronze in 3 Balls + 2 Hoops.
 They also took silver medal in Group All-around Cross battles.
 In June, Giulia and the group competed at the European Championships in Tallinn, Estonia, where they won bronze medal in 5 Ribbons final.
 They took 5th place in group all-around due to mistakes in mixed routine.
 Together with Tara Dragas, Sofia Raffaeli and Alice Taglietti they won team gold medal.

 In July, Giulia and Laura Paris, Chiara Badii, Sofia Sicignano, Lorjen D’Ambrogio and Laura Golfarelli won gold medal in 5 ribbons final at Milano World Cup.
 They took 8th place in all-around and did not qualify to hoops+ball final.
 At World Challenge Cup in Cluj-Napoca, Romania, they took 11th place in all-around.
 In 3 Balls + 2 Hoops final, they won bronze medal.
 In August, she and her group competed at the 2025 World Championships in Rio de Janeiro, Brazil.
 They made mistakes in both routines and finished on 15th place in all-around.
 Together with Sofia Raffaeli and Tara Dragas they took 6th place in team competition.

+In 2026, Segatori remained in the main group together with Alexandra Naclerio, Sofia Maffeis, Lorjen D'Ambrogio, Sofia Colombo and Alessia Rigato.
+In early April they debuted on international level at Grand Prix Thiais.
+They took 12th place in all-around due to big mistakes in mixed apparatus routine.
+Next weekend, they took 8th place in all-around at World Cup Tashkent.
+In June, they competed at World Challenge Cup Cluj-Napoca and took 9th place in all-around.
+They placed 5th in 5 balls final.